roperi/yasaas/README.md

 2. Description
 3. Icon <- Use a MaterialUI outlined icon.
 For instance, if you want to use the MonetizationOnOutlined icon, write down __monetization_on_outlined__.
 Follow that pattern for any other outlined icon you want to use.

-All outlined MaterialUI icons available see [here](https://mui.com/material-ui/material-icons/?theme=Outlined).
+All outlined MaterialUI icons are available [here](https://mui.com/material-ui/material-icons/?theme=Outlined).

 ### Customize the application